scrabbletank/farhome-rules/rulesdoc.md

 - Perceive a creature as someone else, changing their race, size, or gender.
 - Ignore the actions of a creature or group, perceiving them as normal.
 - Redirect their affection or opinion of a person, group, or organization to another creature or entity.
 Enchantment cannot create new emotions, but can redirect them.
 - Prevent them from speaking or sharing specific information.
-For example the details and location of a magic item, the wearabouts of a person or group, or the week a noble passed through town.
+For example the details and location of a magic item, the whereabouts of a person or group, or the week a noble passed through town.
 - Force them to communicate in a specific language.
 The language must be known to either the creature or the caster, having no effect otherwise.

 When casting the enchantment make a spellcasting roll against the creatures Willpower save, adding a Terrible die for every creature or object targeted.
 On a success the creature is enchanted.
 When enchanting objects the enchantment lasts for 1 year, saving the result of your spellcasting roll.
 When a creature holds or wears the object they make a Willpower save against that roll, becoming enchanted on fail.
 Successfully casting this on the same object each day for 7 days makes the enchantment permanent.